fletcherw/projecteuler/Readme.md

 Project Euler
 =============

-This repository holds my solutions to Project Euler problems in various languages including Java and C++.
+This repository holds some of my solutions to the Project Euler problems I've completed.